PeptideFox

 • References

 The fatigue is real.
-If you started a GLP-1 medication and your energy cratered, you are not imagining it.
+Energy cratering after a GLP-1 medication starts is not imagined.
 Clinical trials report fatigue in the single digits to low teens, but real-world reports show more texture: day-after-injection crashes, week-3 or week-4 titration walls, cold hands, insomnia, low drive, and a second fatigue wall months later.

-Your body is doing hard metabolic work.
+The body is doing hard metabolic work.
 It is eating less, moving stored fat, changing gut speed, and adapting to a drug that also touches appetite and reward circuits.
-Which compound you are on changes the failure mode.
-A semaglutide user with low drive needs a different answer than a retatrutide user with elevated resting heart rate, chills, and brain fog.
+The compound changes the failure mode.
+A semaglutide user with low drive sits in a different place than a retatrutide user with elevated resting heart rate, chills, and brain fog.

 GLP-1 Fatigue at a Glance